Code-Inside/Blog/_posts/2016-09-30-lets-convert-a-wpf-app-to-uwp-via-the-uwp-bridge.md

 But if you do, then yes you can deploy whatever entries you want as a starting point for your app otherwise the starting point is whatever that computer currently has in the real registry."

 You can create such registry.dat files via RegEdit & export it as registry hive.
-Thanks!
+Be aware, that my test run wasn't successful, but I hope to get working sample.
+Until that I hope James comments will be helpful.